 From the very little question about how our product solves that particular issue to their highest motivation.
 Isn’t it logical to think that our sales reps should be our main source of content ideas?

 When implementing influence marketing, ask your sales reps what they need to close more meetings and win more opportunities based on what their prospects and contacts want.

 This way, you’ll be giving your sales reps the perfect tool to leave behind old-school excuses to follow up such as “Hi there, did you get a chance to review my email?” and start using valuable and relevant insights more likely to be answered.

 Eventually, your resources page will be full of relevant content, not only useful to close existing opps but also to generate new leads.

-Keep your Sales Pipeline organised: Doing all the tips mentioned above you are not only creating relevant content to generate more meetings and win more deals, but you are also organising your sales pipeline.
-You are kind of being forced to go to your sales reps’ pipeline (leads and opps) and take a closer look to the ones are not moving forward and understand why.
+You are kind of being forced to go to your sales reps’ pipeline (leads and opps) and take a closer look at the ones that are not moving forward and understand why.

 We’ve identified 20 can’t miss sales development KPIs for B2B outbound teams.
 Read the ebook.